top of page

-With the addition of several new works and a new, streamlined curation, Schoenheimer’s solo exhibition Iterate I Elaborate is now touring the regional galleries of QLD, courtesy of Flying Arts Alliance Inc.
+In 2020 - 2021, with the addition of several new works and a new, streamlined curation, Schoenheimer’s solo exhibition Iterate I Elaborate toured Queensland's regional galleries, courtesy of Flying Arts Alliance.

 Iterate I Elaborate was first presented in March 2018 at Onespace Gallery.
 The third of a trifecta of solo exhibitions, two prior shows were held at the Redland Art Gallery (Perceive / Conceive) 2017 and the Stanthorpe Regional Art Gallery, (Perceive / Conceive (Expanded)) 2018.
-These three, connected exhibitions included both 2D paintings and 3D objects in scenarios which created a dialogue between seeing and knowing a subject – underpinning her broad investigation into perception - specifically, how artists see and interpret their world.
+These three, connected exhibitions included both 2D paintings and 3D objects in scenarios which created a dialogue between seeing and knowing a subject – underpinning her broad investigation into perception.
 Ways of Seeing/Ways of Knowing at Percolator Gallery, 2016 saw the first showing of a suite of Schoenheimer’s multi-panelled paintings and assemblages, for which she is now best known.

-By contrast, my sculptures are eccentric abstractions made of painted, timber offcuts and found objects.
-Characterised by lively aesthetics and humour, these works are the result of an exhaustive process of compositional trial and error, where the element of chance is always present.
+In contrast to the complex ideas underpinning my paintings, the assemblages I construct are lively abstractions made of painted, timber offcuts and found objects.
+Taking my lead from the aesthetics of Modernism, these works are the result of an exhaustive process of compositional trial and error, where the element of chance is always present.

 In the ‘Construction’ and ‘Wall Construction’ series of works, (c.
 2015 – 2020) my paintings and sculptures unite in a collision of colour and conceptual concerns.